Oracle Trust Model

 | Review window, if any | Challenge, hold, or escalation logic can run. |

-| Finality recorded | The event becomes a settlement-grade fact. |
+| Finality recorded | The event becomes a settlement-ready fact. |

 | Settlement unlocked | Downstream rewards, obligations, or claims can move. |